 Increases in the pricing of one or more of our marketing and advertising channels could increase our marketing and advertising expenses or cause us to choose less expensive, but possibly less effective, marketing and advertising channels.
 If we implement new marketing and advertising strategies, we may incur significantly higher costs than our current costs, which in turn could materially and adversely affect our operating results.
 Implementing new marketing and advertising strategies also could increase the risk of devoting significant capital and other resources to endeavors that do not prove to be cost effective.
-We also may incur marketing and advertising expenses significantly in advance of the time we anticipate recognizing revenue associated with such expenses, and our marketing and advertising expenses result in increased net sales.
-Even if our marketing and advertising expenses result in increased net sales.
-Even if our marketing and advertising channels on cost-effective terms or replace or supplement existing marketing and advertising channels, our marketing and advertising expenses could increase substantially, our customer base could be adversely affected, and our business, operating results, financial condition, and reputation could suffer.
+We also may incur marketing and advertising expenses significantly in advance of the time we anticipate recognizing revenue associated with such expenses, and our marketing and advertising expenditures may not generate sufficient levels of brand awareness and conversation or result in increased net sales.
+Even if our marketing and advertising expenses result in increased net sales, the increase might not offset our related expenditures.
+If we are unable to maintain our marketing and advertising channels on cost-effective terms or replace or supplement existing marketing and advertising channels with similarly or more effective channels, our marketing and advertising expenses could increase substantially, our customer base could be adversely affected, and our business, operating results, financial condition, and reputation could suffer.

 Consumers are increasingly using online platforms to learn about firearms, and we face pressure to reach our customers through social media platforms.
 We plan to continue to expand our brand recognition and product loyalty through social media and our websites, with generation of original content.
 These efforts are intended to yield greater traffic to our websites and increase our consumer demand.
 We are subject to de-platforming, whereby our ability to share information on social platforms or websites could be blocked, limiting our ability to reach our customers.
-In addition, we may determine that certain of our products and brands benefit from endorsements and support from particular sporting enthusiasts, athletes, or other celebrities, and those products and brands benefit from endorsements and support from particular sporting enthusiasts, athletes, or other celebrities, and those products and brands brands benefit from endorsements and support from particular sporting enthusiasts, athletes, or other celebrities, and those products and brands brands benefit from endorsements and support from particular sporting enthusiasts, athletes, or other celebrities, and those products and brands brands benefit from endorsements and support from particular sporting enthusiasts, athletes, or other celebrities, and those products and brands brands benefit from endorsements and support from particular sporting enthusiasts, athletes, or other celebrities, and those products and brands may become personally associated with those individuals.
+In addition, we may determine that certain of our products and brands benefit from endorsements and support from particular sporting enthusiasts, athletes, or other celebrities, and those products and brands may become personally associated with those individuals.
 As a result, sales of the endorsed products could be adversely affected if any of those individuals' images, reputations, or popularity were to be negatively impacted.
 Also, in 2021, we were one of a number of companies that received a notice from the Federal Trade Commission, or FTC, concerning deceptive or unfair conduct around endorsements and testimonials, which recommended that we take any steps necessary to ensure that our practices do not violate the law.
-Our internal policies and
+Our internal policies and procedures may not adequately protect us from inappropriate acts committed or alleged to have been committed by our employees or social media partners, in which case we could be exposed to penalties and other sanctions by the FTC or other regulatory bodies.